mirumee/saleor-sdk-python/docs/index.md

 ## Key features

-- CLI with tooling that helps to decode Saleor IDs
+- CLI with tooling that helps to decode and encode Saleor IDs - this is useful when a entity type or ID needs to be recognized from a GraphQL ID
-- Crypto module helping with Saleor authentication, both JWT verification and webhook signature verification
+- Crypto module helping with Saleor authentication, both JWT verification and webhook signature verification - provides a way to manage Saleor issued signatures
 - Marina module - more on that in a later time...

 ## Best served with